lbalbi/big_data_datasets/README.md

 [5] Safavi, Tara et al. “NegatER: Unsupervised Discovery of Negatives in Commonsense Knowledge Bases.”
 Conference on Empirical Methods in Natural Language Processing (2020).

-[6] Jiang, Liwei, et al. "" I'm Not Mad": Commonsense Implications of Negation and Contradiction." arXiv preprint arXiv:2104.06511 (2021).
+[6] Sap, Maarten, et al. "Atomic: An atlas of machine commonsense for if-then reasoning."
+Proceedings of the AAAI conference on artificial intelligence.
+Vol. 33.
+No. 01.
+2019.

 [7] Sousa, Rita T., Sara Silva, and Catia Pesquita.
 "Benchmark datasets for biomedical knowledge graphs with negative statements." arXiv preprint arXiv:2307.11719 (2023).